MarDuo2022/sql-challenge/README.md

 # sql-challenge
 Module 9 Challenge - 221119md started, 221127md completed

+## Submitted on 27/02/2022
+All in the folder: EmployeeSQL

+* Created an image file of your ERD:   QuickDBD-export.png

+* Created a `.sql` file of your table schemata:  employee_schema.sql

+* Created a `.sql` file of your queries: queries.sql

+* (Optional) Create a Jupyter notebook of the bonus analysis: bonus_Module9Challenge.ipynb

+* Create and upload a repository with the above files to GitHub and post a link on BootCamp Spot.

+* Ensure your repository has regular commits and a thorough README.md file

 Instructions are as follows:

 # Unit 9 Homework: Employee Database